source-data/debatebox/README.md

 # Installation:

-Update `.env.example` with your openai credentials for the chatGPT/GPT-4 API.
+Update `.env.example` with your openai credentials for the chatGPT/GPT-4 API and save as `.env`.

 ```bash